NemoNiraj/Web-Scraper/README.md

 # Web-Scraper
-Web scraping the news agency page. with given feed URL from python.
+Web scraping the news agency page. with given feed URL using python.
+Can be use to extract the news and get full information about-
+1. Heading.
+2. Author.
+3. Time of Published.
+4. Images.
+5. Content.

 # Run-
 1. Install Beautiful Soup